eniolastyle/terraform-lb-asg/README.md

 ## Pre-requisites

-- An AWS account
+- An AWS account.
-- Terraform CLI installed
+- Terraform CLI installed.
-- AWS CLI installed and configured with access and secret keys
+- AWS CLI installed and configured with access and secret keys.

 ## Usage